mohabatt/mohabatt.github.io/notes.md

 title: Notes
 usemathjax: true
 ---
-Below is a (semi)complete list of notes I've taken over time, either in preparation of a talk or in attendance of a talk.
+Below is a (semi)complete list of notes I've prepared as a speaker or participant in graduate seminars and courses.
 Please contact me if you have any questions or spot any typos[^1].

 [^1]: all mistakes are my own.